-The FY 2023 budget of \$33.0 million implements priority activities pursuant to P.L.
+The FY 2024 budget of \$33.0 million implements priority activities pursuant to P.L.
 108-361.
-Six Federal agencies - the Department of the Interior, Department of Commerce, Department of Agriculture,

-Department of the Army, Environmental Protection Agency, and the Council on Environmental Quality - work together to ensure the Federal actions and investments the Administration is undertaking are coordinated in a fashion to help address California's current water supply and ecological challenges.
-This budget supports actions under the following program activities: \$1.7 million for Renewed Federal State Partnership, \$2.3 million for Smarter Water Supply and Use, and \$29.0 million to address the Degraded Bay Delta Ecosystem.
+Six Federal agencies - the Department of the Interior, Department of Commerce, Department of Agriculture, Department of the Army, Environmental Protection Agency, and the Council on Environmental Quality -work together to ensure the Federal actions and investments the Administration is undertaking are coordinated in a fashion to help address California's current water supply and ecological challenges.
+This budget supports actions under the following program activities: \$2.6 million for Renewed Federal State Partnership, \$2.3 million for Smarter Water Supply and Use, and \$28.1 million to address the Degraded Bay Delta Ecosystem.

-Policy and Administration: \$65,079,000
+Policy and Administration: \$66,794,000

-The \$65.1 million budget will be used to: 1) develop, evaluate, and directly implement Reclamation-wide policy, rules, and regulations, including actions under the Government Performance and Results Act; and 2) manage and perform functions that are not properly chargeable to specific projects or program activities covered by separate funding authority.
+The \$66.8 million budget will be used to: 1) develop, evaluate, and directly implement Reclamation-wide policy, rules, and regulations, including actions under the Government Performance and Results Act; and 2) manage and perform functions that are not properly chargeable to specific projects or program activities covered by separate funding authority.
 The Diversity, Equity, Inclusion and Accessibility initiative will continue to address identified high priority needs in support of Administration goals.
-In FY 2023, an additional, \$160,000 was added to further develop this capability.
-A total of \$1.6 million is requested for ongoing cybersecurity as a sustained response to the SolarWinds attack, and to improve future protection and detection capabilities.
-As a result of the requested increase in salaries for executive branch employees by 4.6% for the pay year starting in January of 2023, a total of \$519,000 in salaries and benefits was added to Reclamation's request within this account.
+An addition of \$473,000 in salaries and benefits is also included in this account, primarily to fund a portion of the 4.6% pay increase.